LeafYeeXYZ/PsychWasm/README.md

 **PsychWasm** is a JavaScript/TypeScript library that provides APIs for mathematical and statistical calculations, especially for psychological and educational research.
 For use cases, please refer to my another project [PsychPen](https://github.com/LeafYeeXYZ/PsychPen).

 `psych-wasm/as` provides basic functions directly using WebAssembly, while `psych-wasm/ts` provides advanced functions using WebAssembly and TypeScript.
+All functions can also be imported from `psych-wasm` directly.

 **For full documentation, see [here](https://psych-wasm.pages.dev/).**